cloudfoundry/korifi/docs/using-kubernetes-api-to-create-cf-resources.md

 EOF
 ```

+> **Note:** When configuring a `RoleBinding`, it is possible to specify multiple `subjects` for a single binding.
+However, to maintain compatibility with CF CLI it is necessary to maintain a 1:1 ratio between `RoleBindings` and `Users`/`ServiceAccounts`.

+#### Granting roles to service accounts
+Korifi supports granting roles to both users and service accounts.
+To grant a role to a service account, follow the
+instructions above for granting a role to a user, but change the `subjects` field to specify a `ServiceAccount`.

-Here's an example of assigning the `OrgUser` CF role to the service account "my-service-account" in namespace "my-service-account-namespace":
+For example, here is how you could assign the `OrgUser` CF role to the service account "my-service-account" in
+namespace "my-service-account-namespace":

 ```sh
 cat <<EOF | kubectl apply -f -